 "The coconut, curry, and mango chutney really put the flavor in this one.
 I put this together one night with what I had, and loved the results.
-It tastes better the next day, just like chili.
+It tastes better the next day, just like most chili.
 This freezes well.
-Seriously, have to try it.
-You could add diced potatoes or thinly sliced mango, as well.
-Taste and add whatever spices you think it may need.
-I like a lot of curry powder and coconut milk, so I usually add more.
-I prefer to let it simmer an additional 30 minutes beyond what is written here.
-Serve by itself, with rice, and/or with naan bread.
-I prefer with rice and naan bread."
+Seriously, you have to try it.
+Serve by itself, with rice, and/or with naan bread."

 Watch video tips and tricks